zombielinux/MTX/README.md

+June 2021 update: This repo is now hosted at: https://github.com/mtx-org/mtx This should be considered upstream for all future packagers.
+This repository on my personal account will not be updated further.

 This is a clone of the original MTX project as found on https://sourceforge.net/projects/mtx/

 The project appears to be abandoned, the home page is down, and the latest changes stem from